Zylann/godot_voxel/doc/source/api/VoxelInstancer.md

 ## Description:

-Add-on to voxel nodes, allowing to spawn elements on the surface.
+Add-on to voxel nodes, allowing to spawn static elements on the surface.
 These elements are rendered with hardware instancing, can have collisions, and also be persistent.
 It must be child of a voxel node.

 ## Properties: